Mercury - "The God's Messenger"...

 In the time from inferior to superior conjunction Mercury will appear as the Morning star (rising before the Sun) and from superior to inferior conjunction will set after the Sun as the Evening star - same "mechanics" for Venus.

-As Mercury is one of the very "personal" planets through his placement closest to the Sun.
-The inferior conjunction and therefore "new cycle" with Earth (comparable with a new Moon) is significant and "feelable".
-The retrograde time does give us the "time" to really incorporate all that we experienced in the old cycle - to reflect and discern what is worth to take with us into the new cycle and what is kind of "outdated" and can be dismissed...
+Mercury is one of the very "personal" planets through his placement closest to the Sun.
+The inferior conjunction and therefore "new cycle" with Earth is significant and "feelable".
+The retrograde time does give us the "time-space" to really incorporate all that we experienced in the old cycle - to reflect and discern what is worth to take with us into the new cycle and what is kind of "outdated" and can be dismissed...